 You already know that fiber is good for you, but did you know that it can also help with weight loss?
-Fiber improves cholesterol levels, keeps you feeling full so you’re less likely to overeat, and improves your health by helping to promote regular bowel movements.
+Fiber improves cholesterol levels, keep you feeling full so you’re less likely to overeat and improves your health by helping to promote regular bowel movements.
 It also helps your body control blood sugar levels and avoid the insulin spikes that can cause food cravings.

 High-fiber foods include oatmeal, beans, lentils, fruits, brown rice, and whole-wheat pasta.
 If you’re on a low-carb diet, you can get fiber from leafy greens and cruciferous vegetables such as broccoli and cauliflower.
 An especially easy way to include fiber in your diet is by adding chia seeds or flaxseeds to your morning smoothie.
 Stock up on your favorite healthy foods so that you always have something on hand for those snack attacks.

 Set Reasonable Goals

 The average person is more successful in her dieting goals when making only two or three small changes at a time.
 For example, swapping your afternoon doughnut for a serving of nutritional trail mix would be a good first step toward living well on a diet.

 Try to keep your goals specific, too.
 Instead of trying to eat healthier, decide how exactly you plan to do that.
 Maybe you want to eat an extra serving of vegetables every day, or maybe you want to drink water instead of soda.
 Next, decide how you plan to measure the results.
 Do you want to lose a certain number of pounds, or do you care more about inches?
 What’s your time frame for achieving these results?
 Keep in mind that healthy weight loss for women is 1 to 2 pounds per week.